Click the flag

 This passionate book is about community, compassion, and creativity; it is about caring for others.
 It is also about helping students care about their work.
 Teachers will learn how to establish inclusive classrooms where kindness and concern become crucial backdrops for critical conversations.
 They will be introduced to simple but profound strategies that initiate and maintain respectful dialogue, promote collaboration over competition, and confront difficult issues such as bullying and exclusion.

-CREATING CARING CLASSROOMS is committed to building respectful relationships among students, teachers, and the school community.
+Creating Caring Classrooms is committed to building respectful relationships among students, teachers, and the school community.
 Through active, engaging, relevant, open-ended activities, students will be encouraged to explore events, ideas, themes, texts, stories, and relationships from different perspectives, and then represent those new understandings in innovative and creative ways.

 Back to top

 Free to Be ...
 You and Me.
-Marlo Thomas, $23.00
+Marlo Thomas, $25.00

-This is the book we all know and love by Marlo Thomas and her friends—with brand new illustrations to captivate and inspire a new generation of readers on a journey of the heart.
+This is the book we all know and love, by Marlo Thomas and her friends—with brand new illustrations to captivate and inspire a new generation of readers on a journey of the heart.
 Celebrating individuality and challenging stereotypes empowers both children and adults with the freedom to be who they want to be and to have compassion and empathy for others who may be different.
 The thoughts, ideas, and emotions the creators first envisioned 35 years ago will still have a magical effect on children today.

 Friendly Facts: a Fun, Interactive Resource to Help Children Explore the Complexities of Friends and Friendship.
-Margaret-Anne Carter & Josie Santomauro, $20.95 (ages 7-11)
+Margaret-Anne Carter & Josie Santomauro, $23.50 (ages 7-11)

 Making and keeping friends doesn't come easily for some children.
 Many children need to be taught a range of strategies directed at expanding their social understanding skills, such as reading facial expressions and body language.
-FRIENDLY FACTS, an interactive workbook aimed at children ages 7-11, addresses these challenges by breaking down the complex concept of making friends into simpler ideas.
+Friendly Facts, an interactive workbook aimed at children ages 7-11, addresses these challenges by breaking down the complex concept of making friends into simpler ideas.
 Through fun, engaging activities, children gain real-life knowledge of the major "secrets" of making and keeping friends.
 By gaining the foundation for making and keeping friends at a crucial age, children are better prepared for successfully interacting with others for the rest of their lives.

 Great Group Skits: 50 Character Building Scenarios for Teens.
 Lynn Grasberg & Gina Oldenburg, $18.95

-Created by experts who teach improvisational theater,GREAT GROUP SKITS is a resource for educators and youth workers looking to provide new and creative role-playing exercises for youth.
+Created by experts who teach improvisational theater,Great Group Skits is a resource for educators and youth workers looking to provide new and creative role-playing exercises for youth.
 Ranging from small pieces for a few people to large-scale skits that involve an entire class, this book will help educators engage with kids and help kids engage with each other.
 These skits are designed as improvisational scenarios that give youth a starting point and let them decide where to go with it, enhancing their creativity, self-reliance, and analytical skills.

 Each skit is designed to be as “prep-lite” as possible, and includes an estimated time, ways to modify the skit for various age groups, and a list of follow-up questions designed to reinforce the lessons learned.
 Also included is information on how to facilitate skits, getting kids motivated and energized, and creating your own skits.
 The skits are divided into categories that include: